Butterfly Life Cycle in Special Ed

 Go to my blog post to download this free scavenger hunt HERE

-In addition to looking for signs of more caterpillars and butterflies, make sure students are looking for that “perfect” spot where you will release your butterflies once they are ready.
+In addition to looking for signs of more caterpillars and butterflies, make sure students look for the “perfect” spot where you will release your butterflies once they are ready.
 Weigh the pros and cons of various locations.
 Think about protection from predators as well as food sources for the young butterflies.

 4. Create a Butterfly Life Cycle Book

-It is funny, but I found my students loved making books that were shaped like something.
-For this unit, I created a butterfly template, cut out 8 pages from construction paper and had the students create their own story about the butterfly life cycle.
+It is funny, but I found that my students loved making books shaped like something.
+For this unit, I created a butterfly template, cut out 8 pages from construction paper, and had the students create their own story about the butterfly life cycle.
 They LOVED it!!

 My Butterfly Book